Lady Macbeth's Poisoned Words: A Deep Dive into Her Most Notable Quotes

 "Wash this filthy witness from your hand."
 (Act 2, Scene 2)

 Continuing the theme of cleansing, this quote extends the earlier metaphor of blood and its symbolic weight.
-Lady Macbeth focuses on the physical manifestation of guilt, attempting to alleviate Macbeth's immediate distress.
+Now, lady Macbeth focuses on the physical manifestation of guilt, attempting to alleviate Macbeth's immediate distress.
 This reinforces her attempt to maintain control and rationality in the face of their horrifying act.
-However, the very act of trying to wash away the blood underscores the permanence of their crime and the impossibility of escaping its consequences.
+Still, the very act of trying to wash away the blood underscores the permanence of their crime and the impossibility of escaping its consequences.
 This passage hints at the beginning of her own descent into madness, as the physical act becomes a futile attempt to cleanse a deeper, more profound moral stain.

 "Sleep no more!"
 (Act 2, Scene 2)